Terms & Conditions of Use

-10.1.
+11.1.
 It is free for you to create a summary of a Will using the Service.
 If you complete a payment in accordance with the fees and payment procedure displayed on the Website, you will be granted access to generate the Will.
-This access will be for a reasonable period to allow you to generate the Will.
+This access will be provided to you for a period of 21 days to allow you to generate the Will.

-10.3.
-Where we offer additional services or features (e.g a free check of the signature clauses of your Will) and give specific instructions (e.g. the use of a specific URL), in order to allow our software to automatically qualify you for the additional service or feature then it is your responsibility to ensure that these procedures are fully and correctly followed in accordance with clause 10.3.
-Subject to clause 6,we will not be liable for any loss you may suffer should the procedures not be correctly followed and the relevant access consequently not provided to you.
+11.3.
+Where we offer additional services or features (e.g a free check of the signature clauses of your Will) and give specific instructions (e.g. the use of a specific URL), in order to allow our software to automatically qualify you for the additional service or feature then it is your responsibility to ensure that these procedures are fully and correctly followed in accordance with clause 11.3.
+Subject to clause 7, we will not be liable for any loss you may suffer should the procedures not be correctly followed and the relevant access consequently not provided to you.

 Under regulation 29(1) of the aforesaid regulations you have a right to cancel the contract provided that you notify us within 14 days of the day following the date of order (“The Cancellation Period”).

 HOWEVER if, after purchase, you click the option to generate/deliver your documents then under regulation 37(1) of the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 you are giving your express consent to delivery of the digital element of your order (“The Digital Element”) within the Cancellation Period and acknowledging that you lose your right to cancel The Digital Element under regulation 29(1) of the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.